-Change reported by asset manager Summary of responses Percentage of asset managers (of 42 responded) Many asset managers noted that the frequency with which they included biodiversity in their engagements has increased over the last year, and that they expect the importance of this issue to continue to increase.
-Biodiversity has been actively included in more engagement conversations Of these asset managers, 12 (29% of those that responded to this question) have explicitly updated their engagement strategy regarding biodiversity.
+Change reported by asset manager Summary of responses Percentage of asset managers (of 42 responded) Biodiversity has been Many asset managers noted that the frequency with which they included biodiversity in their engagements has increased over the last year, and that they expect the importance of this issue to continue to increase. actively included in more engagement conversations Of these asset managers, 12 (29% of those that responded to this question) have explicitly updated their engagement strategy regarding biodiversity.
 They have extended engagement beyond deforestation to other drivers of biodiversity loss, used impact assessments to include new sectors, and increased the number of companies engaged with.
 More asset managers are now defining specific KPIs and targets related to biodiversity.
-One respondent noted they have: "Introduced a new biodiversity engagement plan [and now] address biodiversity with all companies we engage with [] In 2023 we will expand our biodiversity ambitions to include more companies for engagement".
-67% Increase in active research and use of data to inform engagement Several asset managers reported they were actively carrying out research and accessing new data sources to improve their knowledge of biodiversity impacts and dependencies, to inform their investments and engagements.
+One respondent noted they have: "Introduced a new biodiversity engagement plan [and now] address biodiversity with all companies we engage with [] In 2023 we will expand our biodiversity ambitions to include more companies for engagement". used impact assessments to include 67% ining specific KPIs and targets related d now] address biodiversity with all Increase in active research and use of data to inform engagement Several asset managers reported they were actively carrying out research and accessing new data sources to improve their knowledge of biodiversity impacts and dependencies, to inform their investments and engagements.
 The engagement process itself was improving investors' understanding of these issues.
 One respondent noted: "We also look to improve the quality and prioritisation of our engagements by using additional proprietary biodiversity data and tools."
-26% to morn ongagomone Notably, the number of asset managers looking to use new data tools is less than half of those that are increasing the biodiversity focus of their engagements.
+26% Notably, the number of asset managers looking to use new data tools is less than half of those that are increasing the biodiversity focus of their engagements.
 This is consistent with our finding that asset managers are not making best use of the tools already available (Finding 14).
 Biodiversity loss addressed through voting Three respondents have introduced biodiversity into their voting policy and are looking to enhance this as their engagement on biodiversity continues to develop.
-One respondent noted that it "oppose(s) financial statements/director and auditor reports (and, in some geographies, the discharge of directors or board elections) at general meetings of companies that do not align with our biodiversity expectations" .
+One respondent noted that it "oppose(s) financial statements/director and auditor reports (and, in some geographies, the discharge of directors or board elections) at general meetings of companies that do not align with our biodiversity expectations".
 10% A fourth asset manager specified that it is actively using its vote in favour of biodiversity-related resolutions and disclosed these votes on its website.